Antechinus: Male semelparity

-Male die-off occurs because of an increase in free corticosteroids in the blood, which causes a suppression of the immune system and gastrointestinal ulcers and which result in male mortality.
+Male die-off occurs because of an increase in free corticosteroids in the blood, which causes a suppression of the immune system and internal hemorrhaging and which result in male mortality.
 An increase in free corticosteroids is thought to allow males to utilise their reserve energy and maximise their reproductive effort, even though the increase usually proves fatal.
 If there were no male die-off, there would still only be a small likelihood of males surviving to the next mating period.
 Thus, it is far better for the males to invest heavily in one breeding season than attempt to survive to the next one.

 There are a few possible evolutionary advantages to the evolution of synchronous mating.
 It may ensure that as many matings as possible occur during the mating period.
 It also ensures that males can focus all their effort into one short breeding season.
 Another possible advantage of synchronous mating is to overwhelm predators with large numbers of offspring after weaning.